-Dr. William P. Erchul is a Professor Emeritus of Psychology who across his career has been affiliated primarily with NCSU’s PhD program in School Psychology.
-He received his BA in Psychology and Communication Arts from the College of Letters and Science Honors Program at the University of Wisconsin-Madison, and PhD in Educational Psychology with a specialization in School Psychology from the University of Texas at Austin.
+Dr. William P. Erchul is a Professor Emeritus of Psychology who across his career has been affiliated primarily with NCSU’s Ph.D. program in School Psychology.
+He received his BA in Psychology and Communication Arts from the College of Letters and Science Honors Program at the University of Wisconsin-Madison, and Ph.D. in Educational Psychology with a specialization in School Psychology from the University of Texas at Austin.
 He worked for the Human Interaction Research Institute in Los Angeles and has been a consultant to school systems, public agencies, and private businesses.
-Dr. Erchul is a Fellow of the American Psychological Association and the American Academy of School Psychology, a recipient of APA’s Lightner Witmer Award (given in recognition of early career research contributions to school psychology), a recipient of APA’s Jack Bardon Distinguished Service Award (given in recognition of career service contributions to school psychology), a recipient of the North Carolina School Psychology Association’s Excellence in Staff Development Award, an elected member of the Society for the Study of School Psychology, and has been recognized at the college level as an outstanding faculty researcher at NCSU.
+Dr. Erchul is a Fellow of the American Psychological Association and the American Academy of School Psychology, a recipient of APA’s Lightner Witmer Award (given in recognition of early-career research contributions to school psychology), a recipient of APA’s Jack Bardon Distinguished Service Award (given in recognition of career service contributions to school psychology), a recipient of the North Carolina School Psychology Association’s Excellence in Staff Development Award, an elected member of the Society for the Study of School Psychology, and has been recognized at the college level as an outstanding faculty researcher at NCSU.
 He served as President of the American Academy of School Psychology; President of the Society for the Study of School Psychology; President of the North Carolina Inter-University Council on School Psychology; Vice-President of Publications, Communications, and Convention Affairs of APA’s Division of School Psychology; and Executive Producer of The Conversation Series for the Division of School Psychology.
 Dr. Erchul is a licensed health service provider psychologist and is board certified in school psychology by the American Board of Professional Psychology.
-His primary research program has centered on interpersonal processes and outcomes associated with psychological consultation and instructional coaching, and he has focused on issues of relational communication, social influence, and technology in much of this research.
-Dr. Erchul has been described as being “at the forefront of research on school consultation and coaching over the past 25 years” (Schultz, Arora, & Mautone, 2015).
+His primary research program has centered on interpersonal processes and outcomes associated with psychological consultation and instructional coaching, and he has focused on issues of relational communication, social influence, and technology in much of this work.
+Others have described Dr. Erchul as “at the forefront of research on school consultation and coaching over the past 25 years” (Schultz, Arora, & Mautone, 2015) and one of the “legends in school consultation” (Newman, 2021).
 He has produced over 100 journal articles, book chapters, and other scholarly works as well as three books, each with multiple updated editions.
 Dr. Erchul has been associate editor of the APA journal School Psychology Quarterly (now School Psychology) and guest editor of special issues of the School Psychology Review and the Journal of Educational and Psychological Consultation.
 He also has served on the editorial review boards of nine scholarly journals.

 In 2014, Dr. Erchul became a Research Professor in the T. Denny Sanford School of Social and Family Dynamics at Arizona State University.
 From June 2016 through December 2019, he served as Professor and Director of the School Psychology Program in the Graduate School of Education at the University of California, Riverside.
-In January 2020, Dr. Erchul returned to NCSU where he continues his research, writing, and professional service.
+In January 2020, Dr. Erchul returned to NCSU where he continues his research, writing, and professional service, including mentoring young professionals.

 - Licensed Psychologist, State of North Carolina